The Twins Almanac for June

 June 1, 1961

-Martin served as a Twins scout from 1962 to ’64, and rejoined the major league team as third base coach in 1965.
-He was sent down to Denver midway through the 1968 season to serve as the Triple-A manager.
+1961 was Martin’s 11th and final season as a major league player.
+From 1962 to ’64, he worked as a scout for the Twins, and rejoined the major league team as third base coach in 1965.
+He was sent down to Denver midway through the 1968 season to serve as the triple-A manager.
 He succeeded Cal Ermer as Twins manager in 1969, winning the American League West in his only season at the helm.

 June 1, 1976